-Non-human animals experience many other visual illusions originally discovered in humans.
-Comparative visual perception is a massive research literature, but it is sufficient for our purposes to briefly review some examples.
-The same research group that demonstrated Müller-Lyer susceptibility in guppies (Section 4.1) has conducted similar studies with other visual illusions, including the Ebbinghaus illusion (Santacà et al., 2022) and the Horizontal-Vertical illusion (Santacà & Agrillo, 2020b), which have sometimes been claimed as another example of a phenomenon with a culturally specific origin (see Section 7.1.3).
-Guppy behavior suggests they perceive all of these illusions.
-For example, guppies who must pass through holes of various sizes when navigating through a tank prefer to pass through larger holes; Santacà et al. (2022) show that this is true not only for holes that are actually physically larger but also for holes made to appear larger through the presence of inducers characteristic of the Ebbinghaus illusion.
+(Santacà & Agrillo, 2020b), which have sometimes been claimed as other examples of phenomenoa with culturally specific origins.
+Guppy behavior suggests that they perceive all of these illusions.
+For example, guppies who must pass through holes of various sizes when navigating through a tank prefer to pass through larger holes; Santacà et al. (2022) showed that this is true not only for holes that are actually physically larger but also for holes made to appear larger through the presence of inducers characteristic of the Ebbinghaus illusion.

-The Horizontal-Vertical illusion has also been demonstrated in hens (Révész, 1924), as well as various non-human primates, including capuchin, mangabey, and stumptail monkeys (Dominguez, 1954; Harris, 1966).
-Of course, different perceptual phenomena (including visual illusions) show greater and lesser degrees of universality across species (for discussion, see Feng et al., 2017; as well as Fujita et al., 2017) But the presence of any given visual illusion (such as Müller-Lyer illusion, Horizontal-Vertical illusion, or Ebbinghaus illusion) in both humans and other animal species makes it unlikely that the origin of that illusion is specific to certain human cultural contexts.
+The horizontal-vertical illusion has also been demonstrated in hens (Révész, 1924), as well as various nonhuman primates, including capuchin, mangabey, and stump-tailed monkeys (Dominguez, 1954; Harris, 1966).
+Of course, different perceptual phenomena (including visual illusions) show greater and lesser degrees of universality across species (for discussion, see Feng et al., 2017, as well as Fujita et al., 2017).
+But the presence of any given visual illusion (such as Müller-Lyer illusion, horizontal-vertical illusion, or Ebbinghaus illusion) in both humans and other animal species makes it unlikely that the origin of that illusion is specific to certain human cultural contexts.